senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 These paths are relative to inside the containers via PVC mounts.
 The actual location on the PVC may vary.

-There are 4options when it comes to initializing the Persistent Volume with Senzing code and data.
+There are 4 options when it comes to initializing the Persistent Volume with Senzing code and data.
 Choose one:

 1. [Root container method](#root-container-method) - requires a root container